Richardaeld/MonaMemorabilia/README.md

 #### Testing Steps:
 1. Open index page in Chrome
 1. Open inspect mode in Chrome browser
-1. Click Responsive tab, underneath the browser address bar, and select an untested device type
+1. Click the Responsive tab (that is located underneath the browser address bar) and select an untested device type
-1. Check for visual bugs, misalignments, or bad UX at every single size
+1. Check for visual bugs, misalignments, or bad UX
-1. Document any problem area or abnormal occurrence witnessed
+1. Document any problem area(s) or abnormal occurrence(s)
 1. Select "Rotate" (which is located to the right of the Responsive tab)
 1. Repeat step three through six until all media sizes available have been tested
-1. Select Responsive tab and select the responsive function
+1. Select Responsive tab and select the Responsive function
-1. Stretch screen width from 320px to 1200px and beyond
+1. Stretch screen width from 320px to 1920px and beyond (this may require the use of inspects zoom feature)
 1. Check for visual bugs, misalignments, or bad UX as the pixel width is increased
-1. Document any problem areas or abnormal occurrences
+1. Document any problem area(s) or abnormal occurrence(s)

 #### Expected Result(s):
 1. Documentation of all bad UX and where it occurs